facells/learnipy/README.md

  >%run learnipy.py '-d.pred' model.h5 testdata.csv

 * models can have .h5 (deep learning) or .h4 (machine learning) extension
+* see more code examples at paragraph 7

 ### 3) DATA FORMATTING
 * data.csv must be a comma-separated file (,)